Sylvester Joseph Hunter

 Sylvester Joseph Hunter was an English Jesuit, lawyer and educator.
-He as born in Bath, 13 September 1829, and was raised as a Unitarian.
-He was baptized firstly at Trim Street Chapel, Bath, 23 December 1829; and then as an Anglican at Christ Church, Albany Street, St Pancras.
+He was born in Bath, 13 September 1829, and was raised as a Unitarian.
+He was baptized firstly at Trim Street Chapel, Bath, 23 December 1829; and then as an Anglican at Christ Church, Albany Street.
 He later was a convert to Catholicism and joined the Jesuit Order.
 He died at Stonyhurst on 20 June 1896 and was buried two days later.

 Life

 His father, Joseph Hunter, was a Unitarian minister who was better known as an antiquarian writer and Shakespeare critic.
 In 1833 Joseph Hunter moved with his family from Bath to London to assume the function of Deputy Keeper of the Public Records, and in 1840 Sylvester Joseph Hunter entered St. Paul's School.

 He received a scholarship at Trinity College, Cambridge and entered the university in 1848.
 Graduating B.A. in 1852, he was placed eighth wrangler in the Mathematical Tripos for that year.
 Soon after this he entered Lincoln's Inn, London, as a law student.
 “At the late examination of candidates, on being called to the bar, the prize scholarship of fifty guineas a year was awarded to Mr Sylvester Hunter, of Lincoln's Inn, youngest son of the Rev. Jos.
 Hunter, the historian of Hallamshire”.

 In 1857 he was received into the Catholic Church by Canon Frederick Oakeley.
 Within eight years of his graduation at Cambridge he had published two legal text-books, The Suit in Equity and The Law of Trusteeships, which immediately attracted attention.
 His prospects at the chancery Bar were already assured when, in 1861, he decided to try his religious vocation in the Society of Jesus.

 In 1861 he entered the English Novitiate; he there passed through the regular biennium of probation, attended lectures in philosophy at Stonyhurst Saint Mary's Hall, for one year, taught for two years at Stonyhurst College, and thence passed on to his theological studies at St. Beuno's College, where he was ordained priest in 1870.